Online MBA vs. Full-Time On-Campus MBA: Which Is Better For You?

 Do You Want to Skip the GMAT?

 Traditional MBA programs often require applicants to submit standardized test scores from exams such as the GMAT or GRE when applying.
-Online graduate degree programs may be more likely to waive this requirement.
+Online masters programs may be more likely to waive this requirement.
 Do not mistakenly assume a correlation between program quality and standardized testing requirements.
 There are GMAT-optional MBA programs at top business schools.
 Similarly, do not assume that acing the GMAT is a necessary precursor to launching a long and lucrative career.
 While standardized test scores serve as an additional metric admissions committees can use when evaluating applications, they cannot predict career success.

 Online MBA vs. a Traditional MBA: Which Is Better For You?